Referral for Stress Risk Assessments

-- When you become concerned that an otherwise competent employee is struggling to meet certain performance expectations such as; networking, speaking up in meetings, delivering presentations, managing customer or client relationships, adapting to or leading change, etc.
+- Struggling to meet certain performance expectations such as; networking, speaking up in meetings, delivering presentations, managing customer or client relationships, adapting to or leading change, etc.

-- Your employee is struggling and finds it difficult to communicate issues to you in an objective, deliberate and dispassionate way.
+- Finding it difficult to communicate issues to you in an objective, deliberate and dispassionate way.

 Why refer to Work Wellness?

-- Work Wellness risk assessments are conducted by qualified and experienced Occupational Health Specialist Practitioners who:
+- Work Wellness stress risk assessments are conducted by qualified and experienced Occupational Health Specialist Practitioners who:

 - Are more likely to identify workplace stressors: